UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ## Dilemma of the Ultimate Tech for Good

 <div align="center">
-The key to master The Infinite Game,<br>
+The key to Master The Infinite Game,<br>
 A simple tool forged, yet risks aflame.<br>
 Crafting solutions, a most delicate art,<br>
 Falling in wrong hands, they tear apart.<br><br>